i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 we added support for encryption types when we added support for signature types.
 The encryption type field is always zero, both in Destinations and RouterIdentities.
 Whether to ever change that is TBD.
-Reference the common structures specification.
+Reference the common structures specification [Common]_.